preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Show in Create New Wizard**: Select this option if the Template should be available in the user Wizard for creating new sites.
 Even if the template is not shown in the Create New Wizard, it's always available in "Communities" for Community templates, or in "Teamwork" for other templates, for administrators to use.
 + **Site Creation Mode**: Here you select if Approval is required when users create sites from this Template.

 **Very important!** At the moment creating a community requires some hands on by an administrator.
-We therefore recommend that administrators create all communities for now.
+We therefore recommend that administrators create all communities for now - using the "Community" option in Omnia Admin.
 See to that "Show in Create New Wizard" is NOT selected.
 In this case, setting "Site Creation Mode" to "Self Service" for Community templates can be a good idea as it will make creation of communities straight forward.

 3. Click "Next".